-Events revealed by deconvolution processing, equation 3.2, in Figure 3.9 are hyperbolic.
+Events revealed by deconvolution processing, equation 3.2, in Figure 3.10 are hyperbolic.
 This indicates the event could be caused by any solution to the Eikonal equation.
 Possible solutions include the direct arrival of a buried source, or the reflection of a point source from a plane.
 No line contains the top of the hyperbola.
 Therefore, the source of the energy is not contained within the area of the array.
 The moveout of the event is monotonic to the South and East (in field coordinates).
 This indicates that the source must be to the North and West.
-Moveout is curve-linear in the inline direction, but very close to linear in the crossline direction (white line over data in Figure 3.9).
+Moveout is curvi-linear in the inline direction, but very close to linear in the crossline direction (white line over data in Figure 3.10).
 The line connecting the minimum traveltimes of the event on each cable deviates from straight only at the far right side.
-Notice from the map in Figure 3.6 that crossline offset there is twice the normal spacing.
+Notice from the map in Figure 3.7 that crossline offset there is twice the normal spacing.
 These observations indicate that the array is close to the asymptote of the hyperbolic event in the crossline direction, and nearer the hyperbola top in the inline direction.
 Therefore, the source is much closer to the array in the inline direction than the perpendicular direction.
-Given the true geographical orientation of the array, Figure 3.2, the source of energy should be somewhere S. West of the array toward the English coast.
+Given the true geographical orientation of the array, Figure 3.2, the source of energy should be somewhere S. West of the array toward the British coast.
+The fact that the event does not contain the center of the hyperbola, proves that processing by correlation to produce conventional shot-gathers has failed.
+Specifically the requirement to sum the correlations from many shots in equation 1.1 has not been honored.

-Figure 3.9: Trace-by-trace spectral whitening applied to shot-gather in Figure 3.7.
+Figure 3.10: Trace-by-trace spectral whitening applied to shot-gather in Figure 3.8.
 Line connecting minimum traveltimes almost perfectly straight.
 TimeShot-dec [CR]